brianhigh/imp/README.md

 # imp: install missing packages

-Description: R script to install missing packages referenced from a calling script.
+Description: Install missing packages referenced from a calling script.

 This repository and the R script it hosts has been released into the Public Domain.
 Feel free to use it without restriction.
 See the LICENSE file for